-Our “Ask a Question” mailbag addresses Estate Planning for LGBT Married Couples.
+From our “Ask a Question” Mailbag: Estate Planning for LGBT Married Couples

 “Right after the legalization of gay marriage my husband and I married in Pennsylvania.
 Since then, we have not updated any documents.
 Given the outcome of the Presidential election, we feel like we need to get things done.
 What is Estate Planning for LGBT Married Couples?”